CONNECT-platform/connective/README.md

-# connective

-CONNECTIVE is a library that aims to facilitate flow/agent based programming in an extremely fast and performant manner.
+**CONNECTIVE** is a library that aims to facilitate flow/agent based programming in an extremely fast and performant manner.